m2osw/prinbee/doc/JOURNAL.md

 the journals are not expected to grow horizontally.
 However, each journal table can sit on a different set of N nodes.
-So if you have N=3, 20 journals, and 200 nodes, it is still horizontal because you only need 3 x 20 = 60 computers to to handle all the journals independently (on separate computers).
+So if you have N=3, 20 journals, and 200 nodes, it is still horizontal because you only need 3 x 20 = 60 computers to handle all the journals independently (on separate computers).

 We need several indexes to allow for all the features to work as expected.

 ### Primary Key

-The journal Primary Key needs to be the Priority and Process Date.
+The journal Primary Key needs to be the `Priority` and `Process Date`.

 **WARNING:** Since it is a primary key, it also needs to be unique.
 One
-             simple solution is to also add the User Data column to the Primary Key or at least a Murmur3 of that data.
+             simple solution is to also add the `User Data` column to the `Primary Key` or at least a Murmur3 of that data.

     <Priority>:<Process Date>:<User Data Murmur3>